2024-2025 District Wide School Safety Plan

 Training, Drills, and Exercises

-• Building fire drills/lockdown drills throughout the course of the year in compliance with the SED schedule for the purpose of familiarizing employees and students with emergency procedures.
+– Building fire drills/lockdown drills occur throughout the course of the year in compliance with the SED schedule for the purpose of familiarizing employees and students with emergency procedures.

 • 2 drills to be conducted over the summer in student occupied buildings.
-1 of these drills must be held during the first week of summer session.
+The first drill must be held during the first week of summer school.

 • Topics for training will include general security and safety measures, building security awareness, mental health awareness, violence and crisis prevention and intervention and reporting requirements and procedures including:- Required annual School Violence and Mental Health training